The Vodou Physicist - Cover

 “This is RF output versus time.
 See the dropoff?” she pointed.
 “And then when I checked the single-coil operation again, those measurements were really degraded from the initial runs.
 I looked for the reason on the chips themselves with that magnifying viewer that we use to examine chips and checked the alignment of the RF coils in the device.
 Here are the photos.”

 “Here’s the ‘before’ image.
-I took it when the chips were finished.
+It’s from when the chips were finished.
 Now look at these ‘after’ images.
-See, the whole structure of the area around these coil pairs is disturbed.
+See, the entire substrate area surrounding these coil pairs is disturbed.
 The coils actually tried to move out of place, even though they were embedded in the substrate.”

 “So here are a few photos through a microscope.
 Those coils did move; they kinda pushed the substrate away, and they twisted a bit too.
 You can see that here.”
 Tamara pointed.
 “And here.
 All the coils where that happened were adjacent to each other and were energized at the same time, and you can see that the coil movement happened in pairs, each moving away from each other.”